DavidSantia/tag_api/README.md

 ```sh
 docker-compose up
 ```
-This starts the database, nats server, auth-server and content-server containers.
+This starts the database, NATS server, auth-server and content-server containers.
+The NATS server handles communication between the auth and content servers, which allows you to scale up the number of content servers.
+This assumes you are configuring a gateway to route traffic to multiple containers, in which case you would have each server listen on a port (modifying `data.StartServer(":8080", name)`) assigned by the container orchestration.

 ## How it works